Syedinam67/PNEUMOINA-DETECTION-USING-CNN/README.md

-Note: To download trained model, click here
+Note: To download trained model,[click here](https://universe.roboflow.com/mohamed-traore-2ekkp/chest-x-rays-qjmia/dataset/4)

 # PNEUMOINA-DETECTION-USING-CNN
 ## Project Overview
 This project is a deep learning-based system designed to detect pneumonia from chest X-ray images.
 By leveraging the power of ResNet18 architecture, the model classifies X-ray images as either Normal or Pneumonia with high accuracy.
 The system is built to aid healthcare professionals in making accurate diagnoses quickly and effectively.